 - 1 C carrot , julienned

-- ¾ C edamame , shelled (about 2 C with the shell still on)
+- ¾ C edamame , shelled (about 2 C before removing shell)

 - 2 cloves garlic , minced